Christian Gudegast

-Christian Gudegast (born February 9, 1970) is an American writer and filmmaker.
+Christian Gudegast (born February 9, 1970) is an American writer, filmmaker, and director.

 Biography

-Gudegast is the only child of Dale Russell and German-born actor Eric Braeden (born Hans-Jörg Gudegast).
-He was raised and resides in Los Angeles.
-He graduated from the UCLA Film School in 1992.
+Born February 9, 1970, via caesarian section, Gudegast is the only child of Eric Braeden and Dale Russell Gudegast.
 He began his career as a rap music-video director and sold his first script, Black Ocean (co-written with his former partner Paul Scheuring), to Oliver Stone in 1993, launching his screenwriting career.
 He has done uncredited rewrites and production polishes on several major studio releases.

-Gudegast is married and has three children.
+Other writing credits include A Man Apart (2003) and London Has Fallen (2016), as well as both 2018's Den of Thieves and its 2025 sequel, each of which Gudegast also directed.